huggingface/hub-docs/docs/hub/unity-sentis.md

 Each repository will contain several types of files:

 * ``sentis`` files: These are the main model files that contain the neural networks that run on Unity.
-* ``ONNX`` files: This is an alternative format that you can include as well as, or instead of, the Sentis files.
+* ``ONNX`` files: This is an alternative format you can include in addition to, or instead of, the Sentis files.
+It can be useful for visualization with third party tools such as [Netron](https://github.com/lutzroeder/netron).
 * ``cs`` file: These are C# files that contain the code to run the model on Unity.
 * ``info.json``: This file contains information about the files in the repository.
 * Data files.
 These are other files that are needed to run the model.
 They could include vocabulary files, lists of class names etc. Some typical files will have extensions ``json`` or ``txt``.